TwoFistedJustice/Better-Multi-Booting-with-BTRFS-and-Linux/readme.md

 ## Common terminal commands and syntax we will use:

-Note: These are not ALL the terminal commands.
+Note: These are not ALL the terminal commands we need.
 You should already have basic bash literacy before proceeding.

 - Whenever I use the syntax `x => y` what I mean is "change x to y".